 <Insert Table 4 approximately here>

 Across all of the studies reporting race, or ethnicity demographics, individuals identified as “White” (n = 26037, 35.00%) or “Caucasian” (n = 8816, 11.85%) accounted for 46.53% of all participants, with individuals identified as “Hispanic” (n = 12903, 17.34%) or African-American (n = 3772, 5.07%) accounting for the next largest proportions of the participants (Table 3).
-Furthermore individuals identified as “White” or “Caucasian” accounted for more than 50% of the participants in 66.25% (n = 106) of the 160 articles (Table 3).Of the 10 articles reporting country of originparticipants specifically identified as being from the United States were the majority of the participants (n = 31793, 92.04%; Table 4).
+Furthermore individuals identified as “White” or “Caucasian” accounted for more than 50% of the participants in 66.25% (n = 106) of the 160 articles (Table 3).Participants specifically identified as being from the United States were the majority of the participants across the 10 articles reporting country of origin (n = 31793, 92.04%; Table 4).

 Authors made direct comparisons between racial/cultural groups in six of the 160 articles.
 These articles produced mixed results.
 No cognitive differences were observed between White, English-speaking South African rugby players and English-speaking American football players [52] or between multiple groups (Caucasian, African American, Other) [59].
 Furthermore, while White individuals were more likely to report amnesia than individuals identified as “other”, there were no difference between amnesia and non-amnesia groups on ImPACT subscales [64].